kubainter/wp_sample-plugin/README.md

 # Graduates

-Advanced WordPress plugin for managing graduates, compliant with PSR-12 and some WordPress Coding Standards.
+WordPress boilerplate plugin for managing graduates, compliant with PSR-12 and some WordPress Coding Standards.
 Modular, secure, fully translatable, and REST API ready.

 ## Requirements